 Challenge 2: Data Latency of Pipeline

-Data latency refers to the delay between the generation of data from source and its availability for analysis, or the end use.
+Data latency refers to the delay between data generation from source and its availability for analysis or the end use.
 Financial institutions require real-time or near real-time access to data for activities such as trading, risk management, and monitoring market conditions.
 Data latency would be a roadblock there.

 Let’s get into the scenarios when data latency arises and how to deal with it:-